swiftlang/swift/docs/proposals/rejected/ClassConstruction.rst

  Integrating Swift Constructors with Objective-C
 =================================================

+.. warning:: This proposal was rejected, though it helped in the design of the final Swift 1 initialization model.

 Objective-C's “designated inititalizers” pattern seems at first to create a great deal of complication.
 However, designated initializers are simply the only sane response to Objective-C's initialization rules,